NAU MAI HAERE MAI

 WE HOPE AND PRAY...

-In 2023, with base isolation and seismic strengthening completed, interior and exterior restoration work done, and the historic Hobday organ refurbished, our Cathedral, closed since 2018, will be reopened.
+In 2023, with seismic strengthening and interior restoration work completed, our Cathedral, closed since 2018, will be reopened.

-Our Archbishop, Cardinal John Dew will lead the celebration of Mass, honouring the 175th anniversary of the Diocese, with choir and music accompanying the voices of the faithful in songs of praise and thanksgiving.
+Our Archbishop, Cardinal John Dew will lead the celebration of Mass, honouring the 175th anniversary of the Diocese.